-5 Useful SEO Insights You Can Learn from Google Analytics
+6 Useful SEO Insights You Can Learn from Google Analytics

 Do you have a search bar on your website?
 If so, you have an enormous opportunity to learn about what visitors are looking for when they reach your site.

-You can not only gain insight into what they are searching for, but how many people are searching.
+You can not only gain insight into what they are searching for but how many people are searching, as well.

 For example, if a large percentage of your traffic is using the search bar, it is most likely a strong indication that the main navigation may need to be improved on the site in order to provide users with a clearer idea of the location of what they are searching for.